 -you're able to go back home between the end of your scrambles trip and the start of orientation.

-The scramble booklet below is for information only.
 In order to register for a scramble, you will need a Whitman College email address.
-The 2017 Scramble booklet will be available in the Spring.
+The 2018 Scramble booklet will be available in the Spring.

 Frequently Asked Questions